 By Jennifer Mendez (Follow us on LinkedIn)

 Notes Between Us (NBU) is a blog about conversations and topics of interest to the writers.
 The writers are expressing their personal opinions solely.
-The essays represent their personal beliefs and not that of their workplaces or any organization they are associated with.
+The essays represent their personal beliefs and not those of their workplaces or any organization they are associated with.